donknap/dpanel-docs/docs/en-us/install/docker.md

 #### Upgrade & Recreate

-The difference between upgrade and recreate is whether to keep the data of the directory (/dpanel) where the DPanel is mounted. \
-If the host mount directory is deleted or a new directory is specified, the DPanel is recreate.
+The difference between updating and re-creating is whether to keep the directory data (/dpanel) previously mounted on the panel container.
+If you delete the host mount directory or re-specify the directory, the panel is re-created.

+If you keep the original mount directory data and mount configuration, rebuilding the panel container means upgrading.
+[See the panel upgrade command](/zh-cn/manual/setting/upgrade)

 #### Manually create the dpanel-plugin-explorer container

+When manually creating or editing a dpanel-plugin-explorer container, specify container label com.dpanel.container.auto_remove=true,the DPanel will automatically clean up the container after browser is closed.
+If it is configured to false, it will not be cleaned up.

 ```
 docker run -it -d --name dpanel-plugin-explorer --restart always --pid host --label com.dpanel.container.title="dpanel 文件管理助手" --label com.dpanel.container.auto_remove=false alpine
 ```

-When manually creating or editing a dpanel-plugin-explorer container, specify container label com.dpanel.container.auto_remove=true,the DPanel will automatically clean up the container after browser is closed.
-If it is configured to false, it will not be cleaned up.